How The Aadhaar Enabled Payments System Is A Boon and Bane For Welfare Beneficiaries

 “AEPS is a critical system for rural India.
 The way ATMs are for urban and semi-urban, AEPS is for rural India.
 Every payment system has its own value and based on the RBI’s policy design we need to develop systems for every type of user.
 We need multiple systems to cater to multiple strata for the as sized country as India, a one nation one platform will not work,” said Dilip Asbe, MD and CEO, NPCI.

-According to data from the National Payments Corporation of India (NPCI), nearly a billion transactions worth Rs 2.28 lakh crore took place on AEPS last year.
+According to data from the National Payments Corporation of India (NPCI), nearly a bil1lion transactions worth Rs 2.28 lakh crore took place on AEPS last year.
 The total transactions that took place on AEPS last year is up by 192% from Rs 1.18 lakh crore in 2019-20.
 The NPCI operates the AEPS.

 "There is an increased shift by users in semi-urban and rural to use AEPS/MicroATMs for cash withdrawals from bank accounts," said Sunil Kulkarni, CEO (Designate) – SRO and Head, Business Correspondent Federation of India.
 "The average month on month traditional ATM cash withdrawal is between Rs 2.7 to Rs2.9 lakh crore a month, whereas AEPS cash withdrawal is around Rs 20,000 crore to Rs 30,000 crores per month," he said.